lsst-dm/dmtn-021/index.rst

 the PSFs of :math:`I_1` and :math:`I_2` do not need to be measured, and spatial variations in PSFs may be readily accounted for.
-The decorrelation can be relatively inexpensive, as it requires one *FFT* of :math:`\kappa` and one *inverse-FFT* of :math:`\widehat{\phi}(k)` (which are both small, of order 1,000 pixels), followed by one convolution of the difference image.
+The decorrelation can be relatively inexpensive, as it requires one *FFT* of :math:`\kappa` and one *inverse-FFT* of :math:`\phi(k)` (which are both small, of order 1,000 pixels), followed by one convolution of the difference image.
 Image masks are maintained, and the variance plane in the decorrelated image difference is also adjusted to the correct variance.

 The decorrelation proposal is quite distinct from the image differencing